Tea Party Ideas for Kids

 It’s a tea party so you have to have tea, right?
 Not necessarily.
 We usually pick a kid friendly drink that goes with the theme.
-We’ve done a Strawberry Tea Punch (which has a small amount of decaf tea) or lemonade in the warmer months, hot chocolate in the cooler months, and Shamrock Shakes for St. Patrick’s Day.
+We’ve done a Strawberry Tea Punch (which has a small amount of decaf tea) or lemonade in the warmer months, Fancy Hot Chocolate in the cooler months, and Shamrock Shakes for St. Patrick’s Day.

 My kids don’t get juice on a daily basis, so they get excited for even plain lemonade, but there are endless possibilities of punch recipes (of all colors!) out there.
 My all time favorite punch being our Christmas Punch, which you can serve any time of year it’s just that we happen to make it on Christmas Eve!
 I also love the punch we have at our annual Halloween Party, the Witches Brew Punch.